ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

    Manual merging is shown below.
 Select one scan for the fixed window and one scan for the float window.
 Select points on your scan that are the same on both by pressing shift + left click.
 To deselect a point press ctrl + left click.
 Once you have at least 3 (though you will usually need more) press start to merge.
    ![manual_merge](https://github.com/user-attachments/assets/54a58aae-4d74-4726-800f-9985cf21ef48)

-7. Once you have a single point cloud that represents your object, hit the mesh button (under the merge button.)
+**4.** Once you have a single point cloud that represents your object, hit the mesh button (under the merge button.)
 This converts your point cloud to a mesh.
 A mesh is a collection of vertices, edges, and faces to define the shape of an object.
 This is the usual form of 3D objects on a computer.
-Usually, checking the option to close holes is ok but the "closure" option may cause issues.
+Usually, checking the hole filling option is ok but the "closure" option may cause issues.
 Closure will ensure that the entire mesh is "sealed."
 It is usually too aggressive and will incorrectly combine areas of the object.

    ![09](https://github.com/user-attachments/assets/b93be5d2-dcf0-49fa-8dec-3e2ef44d38ca)

-8. Now that you have a mesh, apply its color map by hitting the paint pallete button (under the mesh button.)
+**5.** Now that you have a mesh, apply its color map by hitting the paint pallete button (under the mesh button.)

-9. Export your finished scan to be processed in other software.
+**6.** Export your finished scan to be processed in other software.

    ![11](https://github.com/user-attachments/assets/0e1ae032-c2d8-4faa-9b28-83dce273915b)